CFD-UTSA/airplacedelay/README.md

 k-nearest neighbors algorithm is a non-paramtetric classification methods.
 KNN is a type of classification where the function is only approximated locally and all computations is deferred until function evaluation.

+# Expect from the project
+1,Find the trace of energy used (Fules and Elecrticty) used in different industry in the passed years.
+2,Predict the energy used in the furture for different industry.